pySTEPS/pysteps/CONTRIBUTING.rst

 To include the contributions for collaborators, we use the usual `GitHub pull-request flow <https://help.github.com/en/articles/github-flow>`_.
-In their simplest form, pull requests are a mechanism for a collaborator to notify to the pysteps project about completed a feature.
+In their simplest form, pull requests are a mechanism for a collaborator to notify to the pysteps project about a completed feature".

 Once your proposed changes are ready, you need to create a pull request via your GitHub account.
 Afterward, the core developers review the code and merge